 NONDISCRIMINATION ON THE BASIS OF SEX

-The School Committee, in accordance with Title IX of the Education Amendments of 1972, declares that the school district does not and will not discriminate on the basis of sex in the educational programs and activities of the public schools.
+The School Committee, in accordance with Title IX of the Education Amendments of 1972, declares that the school district does not and will not discriminate on the basis of sex, sexual orientation or gender identity in the educational programs and activities of the public schools.
 This policy will extend not only to students with regard to educational opportunities, but also to employees with regard to employment opportunities.

-The School Committee will continue to ensure fair and equitable educational and employment opportunities, without regard to sex, to all of its students and employees.
+The School Committee will continue to ensure fair and equitable educational and employment opportunities, without regard to sex, sexual orientation or gender identity, to all of its students and employees.

 The Committee will designate an individual to act as the school district's Title IX compliance officer.
 All students and employees will be notified of the name and office address and telephone number of the compliance officer.